nasa/fprime/docs/INSTALL.md

 ## Advanced

 There are several advanced options users can consider while installing F´.
-However, users should be warned that some knowledge of our tools and versions are often required.
+However, users should be warned that some knowledge of our tools and versions is often required.

 ### Installing Tab Completion